ramezian1/Aspect_Analysis/README.md

 * **Matplotlib & Seaborn 📊** For creating insightful data visualizations.
 * **re 🔍** For regular expressions, helping us clean the text.

+### **Code and Implementation 💻:**
+**The complete code for this analysis is available in the `Aspect_Analysis.ipynb` Jupyter Notebook file within this repository.**
+1.  **Run the Cells Sequentially:** Once you have pasted all the content into the corresponding cells in your notebook:
+2. Go back to the first cell (Cell 1).
+You can view Markdown notes to get a summary of each cell thats being outputted.
+3. Run the cells one by one by pressing `Shift + Enter` in each cell, starting from the top.
+4. Watch the output of each code cell to make sure it runs correctly without errors and produces the expected output (tables, plots, verification messages).

+---

+#### **Limitations 🚧**
+* The aspect extraction method relied on a predefined keyword list and simple string matching, which might miss some aspects or misclassify mentions.
+* Sentiment analysis used VADER, which is lexicon-based and may not capture complex nuances like sarcasm or context-dependent sentiment as accurately as transformer models.
+* The analysis was based on a single dataset for one product model (iPhone 11) from one source (Amazon).
+Results might differ for other models, time periods, or platforms.
+* Sentiment was assigned based on the average score of sentences containing the aspect; more sophisticated methods could link sentiment more directly to the aspect phrase.

+#### **Future Work 🚀**
+* Implement more advanced aspect extraction techniques (e.g., using dependency parsing or named entity recognition).
+* Utilize more sophisticated sentiment analysis models (e.g., fine-tuning BERT or using other transformer-based models).
+* Expand the analysis to compare different iPhone models or competitors.
+* Analyze the evolution of aspect sentiment over time if timestamps allow.
+* Develop an interactive dashboard or tool to explore the results.
 ---

 **© Copyright 2025: Robert Mezian.
 All Rights Reserved.**